 Care assistants undertake a variety of tasks to improve the quality of life for those in their care.
 Here’re the 5 key duties of a care assistant:

-These 5 key responsibilities ensure quality care and build trust between the caregiver and the patient.
+These duties of a care assistant ensure quality care and build trust between the caregiver and the patient.

 Types of Care Assistants